 While Kinpusen-ji is the most popular temple in Yoshino, Yoshimizu Shrine [𠮷水神社]is the most popular shrine.
 Near Kinpusen-ji, Yoshimizu Shrine may not be a very big shrine, but it is worth visiting!
 In particular, the shrine museum has tons of artifacts and works that famous historic figures left in Yoshino.
-It is definitely one of a must visit shrine in Yoshino.

 Getting to Yoshimizu Shrine